AvneeshSarwate/browser_drawn_projections/README.md

 ##### Music
 - **MPE Synth** - A base class and interface for building MPE-compatible synthesizers.
 This module takes inspiration from  [Bitwig's PolyGrid](https://www.bitwig.com/the-grid/).
 The goal is to create a workflow that allows you to define an arbitrary graph of audio nodes, and then provide a utility that lets you use that graph to create a polyphonic MPE-compatible synthesizer without any extra effort.
 This workflow allows you to separate the sound design work of a custom synthesizer from the voice-management boiler plate.
 Similar to Bitwig, the vision is to allow you to use the same core tools to define both modular-synth style and traditional VST instrument/effect style workflows.
 Defined in `src/music/mpeSynth.ts`
 - **Scale** - A utility class for manipulating musical scales and chords.
 Has rudimentary support for patterns that do not conform to 12-EDO tuning and span more than an octave (proper expansions for non-western tunings and scales planned).
 Defined in `src/music/scale.ts`
+- **Piano Roll** - A browser based piano roll interface.
+The goal is to provide a hackable piano roll for use in interactive applications, or as platform for implementing custom hotkeys for fast note editting.
+Defined in `src/music/pianoRoll.ts`